dwittenberg2008/epoxy-resin-wood/docs/index.md

 ### How to properly mix
 1. If you are mixing < 1 gallon it's recommended to stir it slowly by hand in order to not introduce bubbles
 2. Temperature of epoxy before/during mix needs to be no less than 65°F
+3. Generally, deep pour is 2:1 mix ratio, and tabletop is 1:1, but ALWAYS look at the manufacturers labels first

 \*NOTE: At one stage here do you put the epoxy in the pressure pot?